AkashGutha/Quantum-Computing-For-Everyone/README.md

-# Quantum-Computing-For-Everyone
+# Quantum Computing For Everyone :electron: :zap:

-A comprehensive guide :book: for everyone to get started with Quantum Computing :electron: :zap:
+A comprehensive guide for everyone to get started with Quantum Computing :electron: